deltaintellect/newdelta/content/project/general-further-math/index.md

   preview_only: false
 ---

-This page's material contains almost 2,000 sets of high-quality General and Further Mathematics questions. <!-more-> We divided the questions into two categories for each topic:
+This page's material contains almost 2,000 sets of high-quality General and Further Mathematics questions.
+We divided the questions into two categories for each topic:

 1. Multiple choice questions and
 2. Subjective questions or essay type of questions.